The Squeeze Course Registration Is Open!

 At the team level, it shows up as friction, rework, and weakened trust.

-At the organizational level, it appears as stalled change and resources spent managing symptoms instead of building capacity.
+At the organizational level, it appears as stalled change and resources spent managing symptoms rather than building capacity.

 Like a river under ice, pressure builds upstream while movement downstream slows.
 Nothing is wrong with the work.
 The conditions have changed its state.